SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Soul Shackle

 Creating and powering an ashen hoarder requires a vast amount of necromantic energy.
 Along with an entire ossuary worth of bones to construct its body, powering the construct requires a soul.
-That soul is divided between the hoarder and an object known as a Soul Shackle usually a ring or an amulet-that is used to command the construct.
+That soul is divided between the hoarder and an object known as a Soul Shackle usually a ring or an amulet—that is used to command the construct.
 Destroying the Soul Shackle can free the trapped soul, but doing so sends an ashen hoarder into an indiscriminate unshackled rage as they feel part of their stolen soul shredded into oblivion.
 The construct lashes out against any living creature they can before collapsing in on themself.
 Freeing the soul still trapped inside the ashen hoarder's remains requires completing the Find a Cure downtime project in *[Draw Steel: Heroes](https://mcdm.gg/DS-Heroes)* and the assistance of a powerful holy figure.

 ###### Ashen Hoarder Malice (Malice Features)